Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Rajendra Velagapudi

-As I said, I think as.
-I mean if you, if I can answer your last point.
-In terms of the defense era Israeli business side, I think we’ll be seeing a lot of attraction there which we are seeing it right now.
+As I said, I think as — I mean, if I can answer your last point in terms of the defense and Israeli business side, I think we’ll be seeing a lot of attraction there which we are seeing it right now.
 There are a lot of RFQs in the pipeline which we are working out currently.
 And we’ll be seeing more of the order pipeline and the order intake coming from the Israeli customers.
-And we see the growth not only from that one area, even from existing customers both in aerospace, non aerospace and also the new verticals electric vehicles where we are focusing.
+And we see the growth not only from that one area, even from existing customers both in aerospace, non-aerospace and also the new verticals, electric vehicles where we are focusing.
+We are seeing a lot of traction in that one.
+So we will be seeing more of the revenues growth coming from those areas too.

 Operator